- Home

 After causing a tragic car accident that killed seven people including his fiance, Ben Thomas’ (Will Smith) views on life change entirely.
 Determined to correct his wrongs and give back, Ben goes on a secret mission to change the lives of seven strangers for the better.

 The film title ‘Seven Pounds’ refers to the Shakespearean pound-of-flesh metaphor, which means a figurative debt that needs to be repaid.
-So, handpicking seven people in need of help, Ben gives them life by donating his various organs.
+So, handpicking seven people in need of help, Ben gives them life by donating his organs.

 7. It’s a Wonderful Life (1946)